youngmin1205/youngmin1205/README.md

 -->

 ## About Me
-- 👩‍💻 I am working as Deployment Specialist who is passionate about data analytics
+- 👩‍💻 I am working as Deployment Specialist
 - 🏡 I was born in Seoul and made Toronto my new home

 ## What I am up to now